sanjay-jai/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ![image](https://user-images.githubusercontent.com/95969295/196493624-19a2a8de-cb33-4c49-9227-6abe3938cfe2.png)

 ## Result:
-Thus the program to implement the simple linear regression model for predicting the marks scored is written and verified using python programming.
+Thus, the program to implement the simple linear regression model for predicting the marks scored is written and verified using python programming.